-Some people who have been canning peppers and other vegetables for years, might be looking for a new methodology on how to preserve peppers without canning.
-Others, who simply aren’t fans of the canning process, might want something easier to preserve their harvest year-round.
+Some people who have been canning peppers and other vegetables for years might be looking for a new methodology for preserving peppers without canning.
+Others, who aren’t fans of the canning process, might want something easier to preserve their harvest year-round.
 Regardless of which of these two extremes you fall between, there are alternatives to the canning process, which is lengthy.
-If you’re considering alternatives to canning, these are some of the ways in which you can preserve your pepper harvest, and still enjoy that great flavor several months later.
+If you’re considering options for canning, these are some of the ways in which you can preserve your pepper harvest and still enjoy that great flavor several months later.

 Furthermore, some people choose to make jellies or jams.
 Since we’re eliminating the first option, canning the peppers, let’s look at some of the other methods in which you can preserve your pepper harvest this upcoming season.

 One of the easiest ways to preserve peppers without having to can them, is by freezing them.
 This is a method people regularly utilize, for various foods which they can’t consume quickly enough, or by the expiration date.
 However, it’s important to note that you are preserving them for their flavor by freezing peppers.
 Therefore, they are not going to maintain the same texture once you remove them from the freezer.
 So, if you are considering this method, make sure you will use the peppers for different purposes, which don’t require them to possess their original texture for food preparation.

 You can freeze peppers that are already roasted, and you can also freeze raw peppers for preservation.
 The peppers will typically maintain the same flavor profile for 8 or 9 months; however, they will be mushy once you thaw them for use.
 Therefore, consider using frozen preserved peppers in dishes where you’ll dice or roast them rather than consume them raw.

 To freeze the peppers for preservation, you will